-- We built an interim set of stairs in 2022, with a bike gutter so the stop bank pathway is accessible at low tide. - The aim here is to construct a bridge from the boardwalk (section 2) across to the top of the stop bank. - Current quote for bridge is \$250,000.
+- We built an interim set of stairs in 2022, with a bike gutter so the stop bank pathway is accessible at low tide. - The aim here is to construct a small bridge from the boardwalk (section 2) across to the top of the stop bank. - Current quote for bridge is \$50,000 - we may be able to get this donated.